atlas by clearpeople

 Encourage collaboration

-To incentivise participation, you can offer rewards, bonuses, or other forms of recognition to those who contribute.
+To incentivize participation, you can offer rewards, bonuses, or other forms of recognition to those who contribute.

 Keep your KM up to date